US Star Pacific Wrecks Your donation today supports the next 15 years

 Construction

-On August 6, 1939 Fokker Universal VH-UJT piloted by Willy Schafhause crashed on landing at this airfield.
-The pilot was killed in the crash and the aircraft was a total loss.
+On August 6, 1939 while landing, Fokker Universal VH-UJT piloted by Willy Schafhause crashed on landing killing everyone aboard and the plane was written off.

-Occupied by the Japanese Army during early January 1943.
-Expanded by the Japanese for use as a fighter strip, with a single runway with a single taxiway and revetments along the Marrain River, running parallel to the bomber strip at Alexishafen Airfield.
+During early January 1943, occupied by the Japanese Army and expanded with a single runway with a single taxiway and revetments along the Marrain River, running parallel to the larger Japanese built Alexishafen Airfield.
 Surfaced with packed earth and crushed coral and granite top cover.
 In October 30, 1943 the strip was 4,000' x (140) 310'.
 The strip included 3 bomber and 12 fighter revetments (in October 30, 1943).

-The strip was visited by American Air Technical Intelligence unit on June 28 1944.
+On June 28, 1944 a team from Air Technical Intelligence Unit (ATIU) visited Alexishafen and Danip Airfield.
 They discovered a total of 18 wrecks at the strip, most damaged by bombing and strafing including Sonias, Tonys, Oscars and Lilys.
 They observed the surface of the strip was in poor condition.
 Holes cut into the sides of the hills provided protection for a fuel truck.
-Thanks to Richard Dunn for this reference.

 Today

-Disused since the war, the airstrip is overgrown but runway visible.
+Disused since early 1944, the former runway is overgrown.
 There are still traces of the revetments, crudely built around metal drums and soil to build up the walls, and the scattered remains of a trucks, aircraft bits.
 In the nearby low ridges, there are some tunnels excavated by the Japanese to store things.
 Today, there are a few huts of squatters living at the village of Danip or in the vicinity.
-A concrete pad, (built after the war, or by the Allies) was used by the Catholic Mission for storage.
+A concrete pad was used by the Catholic Mission for storage.

 Ki-48-II Lily